Global Health Committee

 Global Health Committee members

-Indu Kapoor (Chair), Alan Goodey, Wayne Morris, James Dalby-Ball (new member, Nov 2019), Alastair Mark, Petra Linden-Ross (new member, August 2019), Ted Hughes, Maurice Lee, and Dominic Johnpillai (trainee representative)
+Indu Kapoor (Chair), Alan Goodey, Wayne Morris, James Dalby-Ball (new member, Nov 2019), Alastair Mark, Petra Linden-Ross (new member, August 2019), Ted Hughes, Maurice Lee, Dominic Johnpillai (trainee representative) and Caroline Zhou (new member, Jan 2021)